vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 - current `referral_set_running_notional_taker_volume`
 - current `referral_reward_factor` applied to referee taker fees
 - current **maximum possible** `referral_discount_factor` applied to referee taker fees
+- for each asset, the total referral rewards paid to the referrer of the referral set
 - for each asset, the total referral rewards generated by all referee taker fees
 - for each asset, the total referral discounts applied to all referee taker fees
 - whether the referral set has been designated as a team